542 Liberty St, Hanson, MA 02341, USA

 Facilities:

 Concrete launch ramp for small power boats, canoes & kayaks.
-Picnic tables, informational kiosk.
+Picnic tables, informational kiosk and signage.

 Boat Ramp: Yes